Mara Hoffman Unveils First Retail Store in New York

 The shop will open with the pre-spring 2022 collection.
 Hoffman’s brand is known for focusing on sustainable materials, processes and production.

 The store, which has been envisioned by Hoffman herself, is centered around her affinity for plants, realized through an ongoing collaboration with landscape designer Kari Elwell-Katzander of Mingo Designs.
-Other design features in the 1,600-square-foot space are a custom fabricated wooden frame draped in palm fibers created by botanical sculptor Lutfi Janania of Rosalia.
-Lighting fixtures were sourced locally from Matter.
+Other design features in the 1,600-square-foot space are a custom fabricated wooden frame mirror draped in palm fibers created by botanical sculptor Lutfi Janania of Rosalia.
+Lighting fixtures were sourced by the Noguchi Museum.

 “We love the neighborhood, our headquarters are around the corner and we knew we wanted our store to be an extension of our home base,” said Hoffman.